1984 Indianapolis 500: First half

 The first 100 miles were run clean, with no incidents.
 Tom Sneva led Al Unser Jr., Rick Mears, Mario and Michael Andretti.

 After 37 laps, race rookie and future two-time winner Emerson Fittipaldi dropped out due to low oil pressure.
 The two-time Formula One World Champion had a relatively quiet month of May, acclimating himself gradually to the Indy car circuit.
 It was a largely unnoticed effort in the underfunded W.I.T.
 Promotions entry, a pink-painted car.
-On lap 45, Spike Gehlhausen spun in turn 1, and came to a rest in turn 2 without contact.
+On lap 45, Spike Gehlhausen spun in turn 1, and came to a rest in turn 2 without contact bringing out the race's first caution flag.

 Rick Mears took the lead for the second time on lap 54.
 On lap 58, Patrick Bedard suffered a terrible crash in turn four.
 The car spun to the inside of the north shortchute, hit the inside wall, flipped over, and barrel-rolled through the grass.
 The car broke into two pieces, the tub and the engine.
 Debris littered the track, and a lengthy caution was needed to clean up the incident.
 Bedard was injured, but the injuries were not life-threatening.
 Under the caution, Danny Sullivan came up too fast and ran into the car of Roberto Guerrero, hopping up on two wheels, and damaging his right-front suspension.
 Sullivan dropped out of the race, but Guerrero was able to continue.

 The lead traded amongst Mears, Sneva, Mario Andretti, Teo Fabi, and Danny Ongais.
 After the lengthy caution for Bedard's crash, Tom Sneva came to the lead, and led at the halfway point.
 Around lap 70, the DataSpeed computer timing and scoring system crashed.
 The remainder of the race would have to be scored manually, and the scoring serials were at times incomplete.
 However, at no point was the leader of the race unknown or disputed.